-MFV TACOMA 1951, AUSTRALIAN TUNA CLIPPER Available for selected events - Blessing of the Fleet, demonstration fishing etc Maintenance operation as per program Available for selected film and still photography It is proposed to utilise the vessel for demonstrations of tuna live bait poling techniques.
+MFV TACOMA 1951, AUSTRALIAN TUNA CLIPPER Available for selected events - Blessing of the Fleet, demonstration fishing etc Maintenance operation as per program Available for selected film and still photography • utilise the vessel for demonstrations of tuna live bait poling techniques.
 To be determined by survey Maintenance activities: minimum 4 (Captain, Engineer, 2 deckhands) All crew to be trained and/or qualified re survey & safety requirements.
+Opperating under the Safe Ships Manual And crew taskbook